What is Credit Card Fraud

 There are various ways fraudsters can get your credit card number:

 - A fraudster can dig in your trash, and finds the discarded receipts or credit card statements which has your account number.
-With this information, they are able to rack up fraudulent charges.
+With this information, they can rack up fraudulent charges.

 - An unscrupulous person steals your card number and uses it to finance his lavish fantasies.